anbox-cloud/discourse-docs/ref/landing.md

-The reference material in this section provides technical descriptions of Anbox Cloud and the related tools.
+The reference material in this section provides additional information about using Anbox Cloud, available configuration options and performance metrics and benchmarks.

+## Usage

+Understand the difference aspects of using Anbox Cloud such as supported Android features, provided SDKs, images, APIs, available network ports for communication, extending Anbox Cloud through addons and hooks.

 |  |  |
 |--|--|